akononovicius/physRisk-content-repository/articles/2018/majority-vote-model.md

 to flip "out-of-majority".
 But we keep the original notation, because it is commonly used in the literature as well as to keep the model simpler (a single parameter instead of two).

+To keep matters simple in this implementation of the majority-vote model we consider only von Neumann neighborhood of radius 1 (namely each agent has only 4 neighbors).
+In general one could consider broader radius or different types of neighborhoods, but this selection is one of the simplest and the most common in the literature.

 So for the majority-vote model to work nicely we simply have to require that
 \\\( q \ll 1 \\\).
 Earlier research suggests [cite id="Oliveira1992JStatPhys"]